ANSSI-FR/packetweaver/packetweaver/doc/source/rst/usage/installation.rst

 ------------
 All you need to do is getting the source code using git.

-.. note:: The framework was tested under Kali Linux (amd64) and Ubuntu 16.04 LTS (amd64).
+.. note:: The framework was tested under Ubuntu 18.04 LTS (amd64).

 There are no distribution/pip packages of this framework available yet, but this definitely is on our todo-list.